Marco Rosso

 Welcome to my personal website—glad you got here of your own free will (or maybe you clicked by mistake: happens to the best of us).

-I’m a 5th-year PhD candidate in Economics and a Post-Doc (yes, we still exist) at the University of Bologna.
+I’m a 5th-year PhD candidate in Economics at the University of Bologna.

 My research interests orbit around Political Economy, Economics of Crime, Experimental Economics, and Behavioral Economics—perfect for anyone who enjoys uncomfortable questions, ethical dilemmas, and datasets that are impossible to find.